Esterly History, Family Crest & Coats of Arms

-Lincolnshire where they held a family seat as Lords of the Manor.
+The surname Esterly was first found in Lincolnshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1494 where the surname held a family seat at East Newton.

 Early History of the Esterly family

 This web page shows only a small excerpt of our Esterly research.
 Another 145 words (10 lines of text) covering the years 1455, 1487, 1510, 1600 and 1550 are included under the topic Early Esterly History in all our PDF Extended History products and printed products wherever possible.

 Esterly Spelling Variations